rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 *	[Inter- and Intra-Institutional Transfers](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Inter-%20and%20Intra-%20Institutional%20Transfers?csf=1&web=1&e=fTbkc3>)
 *	[Emory University Archives Transfers](<https://emory-my.sharepoint.com/shared?id=%2Fsites%2FEUVRoseLibrary%2FShared%20Documents%2FAcquisitions%2FRose%20Library%20Gifts%2Din%2DKind%2FCurrent%20Year%20and%20Incomplete%20Gifts&listurl=https%3A%2F%2Femory%2Esharepoint%2Ecom%2Fsites%2FEUVRoseLibrary%2FShared%20Documents>)

-##### 2.2.3.1 Acquisition requires curatorial review**
+##### 2.2.3.1 Acquisition requiring curatorial review**
-If there is no Potential Acquisitions Record, the acquisition may have been sent without curatorial approval or the materials are sent on spec.
-If the curator needs to review the acquisition before moving forward, information from the paperwork should be used to create the Potentional Acqusitions Report through the appropriate webform available under the Collection Development Views heading
+If there is no Potential Acquisitions Record, the acquisition may have been sent without curatorial approval or the materials were sent on spec.
+If the curator needs to review the acquisition before moving forward, information from the paperwork should be used to create the Potentional Acqusitions Report through the appropriate webform available under the Collection Development Views heading:
 *	Books Potential Acquisition Report Form
 *	MSS: Potential Acquisition Report Form
 *	MSS: Collection Received Form (used for additions and one-offs)